May 24, 2020 Update

 This Sunday at FCF, we are taking extra precautions to ensure the safety of everyone who enters the building.

-Here are some of the safety measure we are taking:
+Here are some of the safety measures we are taking:

 How you can help: